bananenpampe/selfiespredict/README.rst

 Repository structure
 ====================

 The repository is structured into subdirectories containing raw data utilised for training models :code:`/raw_data`, all pretrained models mentioned in the report :code:`/pretrained_models`, reactant translation results on the validation set :code:`/results`, config files for onmt models :code:`/run`, utilised functions :code:`/src/selfiespredict`.
-A example notebook for generating data, training a model and evaluating predictions is included :code:`Tokenize_Train_Evaluate.ipynb`.
+A example notebook for generating data, training a model and evaluating predictions is included at the root :code:`Tokenize_Train_Evaluate.ipynb`.
+The report and figures are included in :code:`/report`.

 Example
 =======